Table of Contents Show

 Try not to block someone else’s view.
 Most BLM boondocking is a first come first served situation when choosing a place to camp.
 If they got there first, don’t pull up in front of them and block their view.

 And “give a little distance” is a good BLM boondocking rule in general too.
-Be respectful of your neighbors and choose a site that gives some space between you and the next camper.
-When in doubt you can always say “hi” and ask if they mind you camping next door.
+Be respectful of your neighbors and choose a site that allows space between you and the next camper.
+When in doubt, you can always say “hi” and ask if they mind you camping next door.

 Obey Stay Limits